hashicorp/vagrant/website/source/docs/vagrantfile/tips.html.md

 sidebar_current: "vagrantfile-tips"
 description: |-
   The Vagrantfile is a very flexible configuration format.
 Since it is just Ruby, there is a lot you can do with it.
-However, in that same vein, since it is Ruby, there are a lot of ways you can shoot yourself in the foot.
+However, in the same vein, since it is Ruby, there are a lot of ways you can shoot yourself in the foot.
 When using some of the tips and tricks on this page, please take care to use them correctly.